samarsinghal/appmod-blueprints/docs/Argo-Rollouts-Metrics-Manifest.md

 ## Load testing rust-app to trigger inital metrics for the application
 - See attached `applications/rust/integration/demo-build` folder for load testing which builds the image needed that is called by the `rust-application.yaml`
-- `manual-load-test-app.yaml` allows a manual trigger of a load test if needed for testing

 ---
 # Troubleshooting User Scenarios